breatheco-de/exercise-simple-counter-react/README.md

 <!--hide-->
-# Simple Counter with React
+# Create a simple counter Using ReactJS
 <!--endhide-->

+A simple counter is the perfect project web you are in your early steps of learning the React.js library.

+We are going to create a visual countdown to showcase the concept of `[React Components](https://4geeks.com/lesson/making-react-components#the-component-props)` and how you can leverage component properties (props) to reuse those components easily.

-React improves the creation of custom components, which you can render throughout your web-app using the **ReactDOM.render()** method.
-A custom component allows you to divide and conquer, separating logical and visual challenges into smaller pieces- giving you greater control over the display and functionalities of each part of the web-app.
+A custom component allows you to "divide and conquer", separating logical and visual challenges into smaller pieces- giving you greater control over the display and functionalities of each part of the web-app.

 For example, to create a bootstrap `<Card />` component you'd code this: